CodezPoet/code_examples/README.md

 1. Constructive criticism and feedback is always welcome.
 I love to learn
- 2. If you see a bug or mistake, please be so kind to report it, I am happy to fix it.
+ 2. If you see a bug or mistake, please be so kind to report it if not too much, I am happy to fix it.
 I go through code examples with a fine tooth comb, but I make mistakes, and I still learn everyday
  3. I know where I am good at coding, and where I need to learn and improve.
 I am happy to do so, and looking to help each other improve, and where that is encouraged.
 4. It is appreciated if I can see code examples of the developer reviewing my code.
 I like to know what level a developer is at that is judging my code for a company.
 5. I expect a profesional demeanor, and to treat each other as professionals.